 1. KDU University College

-KDU University College is one of the well-known institutions in Malaysia to produce high performing students.
+UOW Malaysia KDU is one of the well-known institutions in Malaysia to produce high performing students.
 Its Professional Accountancy Centre (PAC) in Damansara provides a conducive learning environment and supportive staff to enrich the student experience.
 KDU has been awarded the ACCA Approved Learning Partner - Platinum Status.
 It also offers students great opportunities through corporate and government sponsorship as well as job placement with reputable accounting firms.

 2.Tunku Abdul Rahman University College (TAR UC)